Two days in the region Marche Italy

 - Light hiking boots Do good work in this region, because you will be walking a lot.

 - A rucksack is convenient for short hikes and walks in the city.
 In it you can accommodate everything you need for the day.

-- It's best to pack your clothes in one Trolley with wheelsbecause you will need several hotels on this route.
-Changing the hotel with a trolley is easier than dealing with a suitcase that you have to carry.
+- It's best to pack your clothes in one Trolley with wheels, because you will need several hotels on this route.
+Changing hotels is easier with a trolley than with one Casethat you have to drag.

 - A sun hat You should not forget.
 In these regions, the sun shines intensely from the sky.

 The second day begins in Senigallia.
 Senigallia It is located north of Ancona and impresses us with the view of the Monte Conero in the south and the rough sea, whose waves break in the morning light on the shore.
 Above us, a group of seagulls flies in ranks along the coast.
 From the glass rotunda at the urban pier, we have a view of the sea.
 We watch as the sun gives the roaring waves a sparkle.
 We discover a single hotel on the beach of Senigallia.
 The others are located away from the sea shore in the city.

 “The Marche are a piece of Italy that you should definitely take a closer look at,” says travel guide author Sabine Becht.
 She is absolutely right.
 Your travel guide Marken from Michael Müller Verlag is one of the best reference works for travelers to the region between Ancona and Macerata, between San Marino and Ascoli Piceno.
 She introduces the cities as well as the hilly landscapes and their peculiarities.
 Get to know the bathing bays on the Riviera del Conero, the Grottoes of Frasassi, Renaissance cities with beautiful piazzas and national parks that invite you to explore nature.
 The “Marken” travel guide is the ideal tool to get to know this region in eastern Italy.

 You can use the “Marken” travel guide Order here *.